marioy47/blog-posts/ansible-introduction-for-developers/index.md

 ![Ansible ad-hoc command result](ansible-ad-hoc-hostname.png)

 Here:
+- We're using the `inventory.yml` file.
+Hence the `-i` parameter.
 - `all` means "Use the pattern `all`" which is the default **group** for all the clients in the inventory.
 More on patters latter.
-- `-a` means "arguments" and since we haven't specified any module (again, more on modules and commands latter), Ansible will assume we are using the `command` module with the parameter `hostname`.
+- `-a` means "arguments" and since we haven't specified any module (again, more on modules and commands latter), Ansible will assume we are using the [`command`](https://docs.ansible.com/ansible/latest/modules/command_module.html#command-module) module with the parameter `hostname`.

 ![Image of error executing hostname](error-ansible-hostname.png)